POST/v2/namespaces/:namespace

 delete_by_filter is billed the same as normal deletes, plus the cost of one query per write request (to determine which IDs to delete).

-distance_metric cosine_distance | euclidean_squaredrequired unless copy_from_namespace is set or no vector is set
+cosine_distance | euclidean_squaredrequired unless copy_from_namespace or branch_from_namespace is set or the namespace has no vector columns

 The function used to calculate vector similarity.
 Possible values are cosine_distance or euclidean_squared.